 (c) Market Analyst Qualifications.
 A Market Analysis submitted to the Department must be prepared and certified by an approved Qualified Market Analyst. (§2306.67055) The Department will maintain an approved Market Analyst list based on the guidelines set forth in paragraphs (1) - (3) of this subsection.

 (1) The approved Qualified Market Analyst list will be updated and published annually on or about November 1st.
-If not listed as an approved Qualified Market Analyst by the Department, a Market Analyst may request approval by submitting items in subparagraphs (A) - (F) of this paragraph at least thirty (30) calendar days prior to the first day of the competitive tax credit Application Acceptance Period or thirty (30) calendar days prior to submission of any other application for funding for which the Market Analyst must be approved.
+If not listed as an approved Qualified Market Analyst by the Department, a Market Analyst may request approval by submitting items in subparagraphs (A) - (F) of this paragraph at least 30 calendar days prior to the first day of the competitive tax credit Application Acceptance Period or 30 calendar days prior to submission of any other application for funding for which the Market Analyst must be approved.
+An already approved Qualified Market Analyst will remain on the list so long as at least one (1) Market Analysis has been submitted to the Department in the previous 12 months or items (A), (B), (C) and (E) are submitted prior to October 1st.
+Otherwise, the Market Analyst will automatically be removed from the list.

-(A) Franchise Tax Account Status from the Texas Comptroller of Public Accounts (not applicable for sole proprietorships).
+(A) Franchise Tax Account Status from the Texas Comptroller of Public Accounts (not applicable for sole proprietorships);

 (B) A current organization chart or list reflecting all members of the firm who may author or sign the Market Analysis.
-A firm with multiple offices or locations must indicate all members expected to be providing Market Analysis.
+A firm with multiple offices or locations must indicate all members expected to be providing Market Analysis;

-(C) Resumes for all members of the firm or subcontractors who may author or sign the Market Analysis.
+(C) Resumes for all members of the firm or subcontractors who may author or sign the Market Analysis;

-(D) General information regarding the firm's experience including references, the number of previous similar assignments and timeframes in which previous assignments were completed.
+(D) General information regarding the firm's experience including references, the number of previous similar assignments and timeframes in which previous assignments were completed;

-(E) Certification from an authorized representative of the firm that the services to be provided will conform to the Department's Market Analysis Rules and Guidelines, as described in this section, in effect for the Application Round in which each Market Analysis is submitted..
+(E) Certification from an authorized representative of the firm that the services to be provided will conform to the Department's Market Analysis Rules and Guidelines, as described in this section, in effect for the Application Round in which each Market Analysis is submitted; and